 West Hartford receives CDBG Program funds on an annual basis through HUD.
-The table below shows the Town's CDBG allocation for the 2022/2023 (July 1, 2022 to June 30, 2023) Program Year and the expected amount available over the remainder of the Five Year Plan Strategy Period.
+The table below shows the Town's CDBG allocation for the 2021/2022 (July 1, 2021 to June 30, 2022) Program Year and the expected amount available over the remainder of the Five Year Plan Strategy Period.
 For purpose of estimation, the assumption is that the annual allocation over the next four years would be level with the current year's allocation.

-Projects included in the Annual Action Plan (July 1, 2022 to June 30, 2023) are chosen in response to the priority needs of the Five Year CDBG Consolidated Plan (July 1, 2020 to June 30, 2024).
+Projects included in the Annual Action Plan (July 1, 2021 to June 30, 2022) are chosen in response to the priority needs identified in the Five Year CDBG Consolidated Plan (July 1, 2020 to June 30, 2024).
+The priority needs are as follows:

-- The priority needs to provide affordable rental housing opportunities, to cultivate affordable homeownership opportunities, to increase supply of special needs housing, to promote ADA accessibility improvements, and to improve lead-based paint education and remediation is reflected in the Housing Rehab Program, which provides funding to improve residential properties for eligible residents. - The priority need to support code enforcement efforts is reflected in funding of housing and neighborhood stabilization. - The priority need to provide support to homeless and at-risk populations and to support continuation/expansion of public services is reflected in the funding of HANOC, volunteer services, and the food pantry. - The priority need to maintain and improve public facilities and infrastructure is reflected in the funding of public & private partnerships. - The priority need to continue to administrative and planning activities is reflected in the funding of CDBG administration and fair housing activities.
+- Provide affordable rental housing opportunities to cultivate affordable homeownership opportunities, to increase supply of special needs housing, to promote ADA accessibility improvements, and to improve lead-based paint education and remediation this need is reflected in the Housing Rehab Program, which provides funding to improve residential properties for eligible residents. - Support code enforcement efforts this need is reflected in funding of housing and neighborhood stabilization. - Provide support to homeless and at-risk populations and to support continuation/expansion of public services this need is reflected in the funding of the Hillcrest Area Neighborhood Outreach Center (HANOC), volunteer services, and the food pantry.

+- Maintain and improve public facilities and infrastructure this need is reflected in the funding of public & private partnerships. - Continue administrative and planning activities this need is reflected in the funding of CDBG administration and fair housing activities.